WatermelonKatanaDevs/TurboWarp/README.md

     - p5Inst
     - \_FCONFIG\_

-Setting any of these variables to a different value can and will break your program.
+Setting any of these variables to a different value will break your program.
 To avoid this, remove any global declarations of these variables in your program.

 >## **FAQ**